-The Agency for Healthcare Research and Quality (AHRQ), as a part of the U.S. Department of Health & Human Services (HHS) National Action Plan to Prevent Healthcare Associated Infections, is funding a 12-month patient safety improvement program in which ambulatory surgery centers (ASCs), hospital outpatient departments (HOPD), and endoscopy centers can participate.
+The Agency for Healthcare Research and Quality (AHRQ), as a part of the U.S. Department of Health & Human Services (HHS) National Action Plan to Prevent Healthcare Associated Infections, is funding a 12-month patient safety improvement program in which ambulatory surgery centers (ASCs) can participate.

 Our aim is zero harm for patients undergoing care in the ambulatory surgery setting.

-This program provides participating facilities and management firms the opportunity to:
+This program provides participating facilities the opportunity to:

 - Demonstrate the quality of care they are providing within their state, region, or management company